Carreau/phd-dissertation/parts/part3.rst

     :width: 90%

     A ) Schematic of an actin cloud.
 Left:  The actin bead triggers actin polymerisation.
 Right Probe Bead.
-On the surface of the actin bead a dense and dendritic network forms a biomimetic actin cortex with an elastic modulus close to the kPa (Dark Green).
-From this actin cortex emanates a softer actin structure : The actin cloud .
+On the actin bead surface, a dense and dendritic network forms a biomimetic actin cortex with an elastic modulus close to the kPa (Dark Green).
+From this actin cortex emanates a softer actin structure : the actin cloud .
 The actin cloud is a loosely entangled network formed by the filaments escaping from the bead's actin cortex and extending over several micrometers.
-The actin cloud has an average elastic modulus which is several order of magnitude softer than the actin cortex.
-B ) From the point of view of the probe bead in optical tweezer, the system (actin-bead+actin cortex) behave as a hard-sphere of radius :math:`\delta-R`
+The actin cloud has an average elastic modulus which is several orders of magnitude softer than the actin cortex.
+B ) From the probe-bead point of view in the optical tweezer, the system (actin-bead+actin cortex) behaves as a hard-sphere of radius :math:`\delta-R`

-The thickness of the actin cortex :math:`e` as measured in :cite:`Kawska2012` increases with time during the polymerisation of actin.
+The actin cortex thickness, :math:`e` as measured in :cite:`Kawska2012`, increases with time during the actin polymerisation.
 We can predict that the offset distance |delta| should increase with time, except in the absence of Capping Protein where no actin cortices form.
 This can be verified on :num:`figure #time-delta-corr` that shows the evolution of |delta| as a function